 State Income Tax Withholding

-Similar to the federal income tax withholding, taxes are withheld from an employee’s paycheck for state income taxes.
+Similar to federal income tax withholding, taxes are withheld from an employee’s paycheck for state income taxes.
 Use Form NC-4, Employee’s Withholding Allowance Certificate.

 Social Security & Medicare